Haruta and Maki drift apart in the Ossan's Love: Love or Death movie.

 Haruta and Kurosawa spend an intimate moment together in the sauna.

 Meanwhile, Kurosawa falls down the stairs during an accident.
 Although he isn't seriously injured, the fall causes Kurosawa to lose all his memories of Haruta.
-Due to his sudden amnesia, Kurosawa begins falling in love with Haruta again, just like before.
+Due to his sudden amnesia, Kurosawa falls in love with Haruta again, just like before.
 However, Maki is convinced that his former boss must be faking this memory loss, using it as an excuse to get close to Haruta.
 Maki and Kurosawa butt heads, leading to an explosive feud between them.

 Ossan's Love: Love or Dead Cast